brodriguez8774/CS5820_GroupProject/readme.md

 ## Languages
 Written using Python3.9.
-Tested in Ubuntu20.
+Tested in Ubuntu18 and Ubuntu20.

 ## Installation